Create a Commit Action

 - 1. Create an Action using the command

-- 5. Publish the Action in the Studio/Workspace
+- 4. Publish the Action in your Studio

 Step 1.
 Create the Action

-In your terminal, or IDE of choice, run the command below:
+In your terminal or IDE of choice, run the command:

 stk create action

-- Action description: Enter text describing your Action.
+no. - ?
+Action description: enter text describing your Action.

-- Version: (0.0.1) Enter the desired version number for your Action.
-It must be in semantic format as in the example previously filled in in the "0.0.1" terminal.
+- ?
+Version (0.0.1): enter the desired version number for your Action.
+It must follow semantic versioning, such as

-- Select the action type: Select the type of Action you want to create.
-For this example, select the type 'Shell'
+0.0.1. - ?
+Select the action type: select the type of Action you want to create.
+For this example, select

-You must use the 'add a Requirede Connection' option, if you want the Action to interact with any infrastructure resource or Cloud resource during its execution.
-To learn more about Connections Interfaces see documentation.
+Use this option when the Action must interact with infrastructure or Cloud resources during execution.
+To learn more about Connection Interfaces, see the documentation.

-After answering the questions, you will receive confirmation on the terminal that the Action has been created, as in the example below:
+After answering the questions, you will receive confirmation in the terminal that the Action has been created, as in the example:

 ?
 Name your action: commit-push-action